pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

   linking is not possible without nvJitLink (see below).
 - MVC only applies to machine instructions (SASS), not [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/).
-PTX is an instruction set that the CUDA driver library can JIT-compile to SASS).
+PTX is an instruction set that the CUDA driver library can JIT-compile to SASS.
 The standard [CUDA compilation pipeline](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#the-cuda-compilation-trajectory) includes the translation of CUDA source code into PTX.
 In addition, some